-To book (Dido) Harding please contact a JLA agent.
+To book (Dido) Harding please contact your JLA Agent.

 When in charge of the UK’s leading telecoms challenger brand, Dido took the company from being the country’s most complained about to award-winners.
 She made a very public apology and defence of TalkTalk when they were subject to a cyber attack, and was praised for her leadership.
 She now looks at the lessons from her experiences as well as how Britain can become a successful, inclusive digital economy.

 Dido Harding was Chief Executive of TalkTalk for seven years, growing the business in one of the most competitive, fast-moving markets, dominated by big players.
 As well as turning the company around from being Britain’s most complained about telecoms operator into an award-winning service provider, she also took a very visible public lead when TalkTalk were subject to a high profile cyber attack.

 Beginning her career as a consultant with McKinsey, Dido then moved in to retail.
 She took on senior roles with Thomas Cook, Woolworths and Tesco.
 Prior to her appointment as CEO of TalkTalk, she was Sainsbury’s Convenience Director leading the supermarket giant’s successful expansion into the local convenience store market.